 Marlboro provides considerable fellowship support to help cover room, board, and other costs.
 However, participants are expected to contribute some amount toward these expenses; exact amounts are determined on the basis of individual financial need.
 Participants are not paid to perform.

 The works rehearsed at Marlboro are selected from requests submitted by the participating musicians.
 They encompass a wide chamber music repertoire including new music by resident composers.
 Only a limited number of the works studied can be performed at the weekend or informal concerts.
 Therefore, while each participant has an active rehearsal schedule, no one is assured of performing.
 Participants should attend for the purpose of intensive learning and artistic development.

 Only Marlboro participants perform in the concerts—no outside artists are engaged.
-Typically, concert programs are not planned or announced in advance, but are selected a week or so in advance from the many works studied and prepared throughout the season.
-Marlboro artists are not paid to perform and all ticket revenue (which comprises less than 15% of the annual budget) helps to support the educational program.
+Typically, concert programs are not planned or announced in advance but are instead selected a week or so in advance from the many works studied and prepared throughout the season.
+Marlboro artists are not paid to perform, and all ticket revenue (which comprises less than 15% of the annual budget) helps to support the educational program.

-Each summer Marlboro forms a closely-knit community of exceptionally talented musicians, spouses and staff who come together in an environment that is highly conducive to intensive learning.
+Each summer, the Festival forms a closely-knit community of exceptionally talented musicians, spouses, and staff who come together in an environment that is highly conducive to intensive learning.
 Free from the limitations of typical professional concert life, musicians at Marlboro have extensive time—under the guidance of outstanding master artists—to rehearse in great depth, to share ideas and experiences, to explore a rich diversity of chamber music works, and to participate in special workshops on musical and other cultural topics.
 Marlboro is a non-profit institution that relies on annual grants and contributions to balance its budget.